nzakas/understandinges6/manuscript/11-Promises.md

 This code creates a fulfilled promise so the fulfillment handler receives 42 as `value`.
 If a rejection handler were added to this promise, it would never be called because the promise will never be in the rejected state.

 You can also create rejected promises by using the `Promise.reject()` method.
 This works in the same way as `Promise.resolve()` except that the created promise is in the rejected state.
-That means any additional rejection handlers added to the promise will be called but not fulfillment handlers will be called:
+That means any additional rejection handlers added to the promise will be called but not the fulfillment handlers:

 ```js
 let promise = Promise.reject(42);